BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 You should also have a service and route pointing to these pods.

 Lets get a list of the pods in our namespace.
-Make sure you've got at least 2 pods running.
+Scale your deployment to make sure you've got at least 2 pods running.
+You can do this with the `oc scale` command for your hello-world-nginx deployment, or use the web console to edit the pod count for the deployment.

 ```
 oc -n [-dev] get pods -o wide